-- Description of the event - ☐ Location of the event - ☐ Date of the event☐ Duration of the event☐ - ☐ Will you be disrupting vehicular or pedestrian traffic? - ☐ Who is the main point of contact? - ☐ Proof of a certificate of insurance - ☐ How will you secure the installation and maintain it? - ☐ Description of how the public space will be affected
+- Description of the event -

+- Location of the event

+- D Date of the event

+- Duration of the event

+- Will you be disrupting vehicular or pedestrian traffic?

-Keep this as simple as possible and think in general categories like "art event" or "community fair" rather than describing the global problems you're addressing and the game-changing nature of your work.
-If you're not sure how, consider describing the work in terms of literally what would happen in that 12 hours, rather than the long term ripple effects.
-The person reviewing the permit application is looking for potential dangers and problems, and is required to think of additional permits when the
+Keep this as simple as possible

+and think in general categories like "art event"or 'community fair" rather than describing the global problems you're addressing and the game-changing happen in that 12 hours, rather than the long term ripple effects.
+The person reviewing the permit application is looking for potential dangers and problems, and is only trying to understand who needs to be involved.